Eden-Sun/node-arp/README.md

-This repo in inspired by [node-arp](https://github.com/nekuz0r/node-arp)
+This module is inspired by [node-arp](https://github.com/nekuz0r/node-arp)

 Function set static MAC address of arp table which wrapped in Promise